Edmond Harjo

-Edmond Andrew Harjo (November 24, 1917 – March 31, 2014) was an American Seminole Code Talker during World War II.
+Edmond Andrew Harjo (November 24, 1917 – March 31, 2014) was a Native American Seminole Code Talker during World War II.
 Harjo, who served with his brothers at Normandy landings and the Battle of the Bulge, was the last surviving code talker from the Seminole Nation of Oklahoma.
-On November 20, 2013, a group representing thirty-three Native American tribes were awarded the Congressional Gold Medal, the highest civilian honor bestowed by the United States Congress, for their service as code talkers.
+On November 20, 2013, a group representing 33 Native American tribes were awarded the Congressional Gold Medal, the highest civilian honor bestowed by the United States Congress, for their service as code talkers.
 Harjo was the only surviving code talker present.
 He was presented with a silver duplicate of the gold medal representing his tribe.

 Early life

 Harjo was born in Maud, Oklahoma, on November 24, 1917, on land that had been given to his mother, Yanna (née Grant) Harjo.
 His father was Tony Harjo.
 Edmond Harjo resided in the vicinity of Maud and Seminole, Oklahoma, for most of his life.
 He graduated from Seminole High School.
 Harjo obtained both his bachelor's degree and his master's degree from Oklahoma City University in Oklahoma City.